RFS - Freedom of Information

 - The Office of the Registrar of Friendly Societies was established in 1846.
-The Registry of Friendly Societies operates under the aegis of the Department of Business, Enterprise and Innovation.
+The Registry of Friendly Societies operates under the aegis of the Department of Enterprise, Trade and Employment.
 The Registrar of Friendly Societies is responsible for the assessment and registration of applications and any subsequent amendment of rules which societies are obliged to render to the Registrar, and to ensure that registered societies meet their statutory obligations with regard to filing returns, which once registered are made available for inspection by the public.

 - The following three classes of body come under the remit of the Registrar of Friendly Societies: Trade Unions, Friendly Societies and Industrial & Provident Societies.
-The registry is available online to view but documents can only be purchased for Industrial & Provident Societies.
-It is possible to view the names and addresses of the registered Friendly Societies and Trade Unions along with a list of documents lodged against these entities.
+The registry is available to search online and scanned documents can be purchased.

 - Copies of the RFS Annual Report and the RFS Customer Charter can be accessed from the Corporate Publications webpage.

 - The RFS comprises the following breakdown in staff numbers: 1 Principal Officer, 1 Higher Executive Officer, 1 Executive Officer, 1 Clerical Officer.

 - In order to view telephone/email address information regarding the RFS please find see Contact Details webpage.

 Services Provided or to be provided to the Public